containers/podman-desktop/website/docs/extensions/install/using-extension.md

 **_Custom extensions_**

 You can also create your own customized extension using [these templates](/docs/extensions/templates).
-For more details about developing and publishing a custom extension, see [Developing a Podman Desktop extension](/docs/extensions/developing) and [Publishing a Podman Desktop extension](/docs/extensions/publish).
+For more details, see [Developing a Podman Desktop extension](/docs/extensions/developing) and [Publishing a Podman Desktop extension](/docs/extensions/publish).